-As Chair of the global risk and crisis management practice, Mr. Carlin regularly advises leading U.S. and overseas companies across numerous industries—including in the technology, healthcare, fashion, media, pharmaceutical and telecommunications sector—regarding crisis management, cyber incident response and preparedness, regulatory strategy, and CFIUS.
-Clients appreciate Mr. Carlin’s inside perspective and ability to quickly engage the appropriate government actors in the event of a cyber or other national security incident impacting their business.
-Mr. Carlin also provides training and table-top exercises to the board, executive, and broader workforce.
+Mr. Carlin is routinely called upon to advise leading U.S. and overseas companies across numerous industries—including in the technology, healthcare, energy, defense, finance, fashion, media, pharmaceutical, and telecommunications sectors—regarding crisis management, cyber incident response and preparedness, regulatory strategy, and CFIUS.
+Clients appreciate that Mr. Carlin, who served until 2016 as the DOJ’s highest-ranking national security lawyer, can offer an insider perspective on their matters and is able to quickly engage the appropriate government actors in the event of a cyberattack or other significant incident affecting their business.

 Selected Significant Representations

-Prior to joining Morrison & Foerster, Mr. Carlin has served as a top-level official in both Republican and Democratic administrations, most recently as Assistant Attorney General for National Security, the DOJ’s highest-ranking national security lawyer.
-In this capacity, for which Mr. Carlin was nominated by the President and overwhelmingly confirmed by the Senate on a bipartisan basis, he oversaw nearly 400 employees responsible for protecting the nation against terrorism, espionage, and cyber and other national security threats.
+In his previous role as Assistant Attorney General for National Security, for which Mr. Carlin was nominated by the President and overwhelmingly confirmed by the Senate on a bipartisan basis, he oversaw nearly 400 employees responsible for protecting the nation against terrorism, espionage, and cyber and other national security threats.
 Under his leadership, the NSD:

-Mr. Carlin, who joined DOJ through the Attorney General’s Honors Program, is a five-time recipient of the Department of Justice Award for Special Achievement and has drawn bipartisan praise, with U.S. Attorney General Loretta Lynch calling him “a trusted and tireless leader” and former U.S. Attorney General Michael Mukasey calling him “a superb civil servant.”
+Mr. Carlin, who joined DOJ through the Attorney General’s Honors Program, is a five-time recipient of the Department of Justice Award for Special Achievement, was awarded the National Intelligence Superior Public Service medal by the Director of National Intelligence, and has drawn bipartisan praise, with U.S. Attorney General Loretta Lynch calling him “a trusted and tireless leader” and former U.S. Attorney General Michael Mukasey calling him “a superb civil servant.”
 He earned his Juris Doctorate from Harvard Law School, where he received the Samuel J. Heyman Fellowship for Federal Government Service and served as Articles editor for the Harvard Journal on Legislation, and earned his Bachelor of Arts degree, magna cum laude, from Williams College, where he was elected to Phi Beta Kappa.

 Legal 500 US 2018 Recommended for Cyber Law (including Data Protection and Privacy) Recommended for Dispute Resolution: Corporate Investigations and White-Collar Criminal Defense